Elk City Wastewater Treatment Plant

 - The lagoons have the capacity to treat a population of 20,000 however that can be expanded rather easily as the population continues to grow.

-- The plant superintendent is Danny Snowder and the lead operator is James Dorgan.
+- The plant superintendent is James Dorgan and the lead operator is Allen Henderson.

-- Danny holds a C level water operations certification, a C level wastewater operations certification, and a C level wastewater laboratory certification issued by the State of Oklahoma.
+- James holds a C level water operations certification, a C level wastewater operations certification, and a C level wastewater laboratory certification issued by the State of Oklahoma.

-- James holds a D level water operations certification, a D level wastewater operations certification, and a C level wastewater laboratory certification also issued by the State of Oklahoma.
+- Allen holds a D level water operations certification, a D level wastewater operations certification, and a C level wastewater laboratory certification also issued by the State of Oklahoma.

 - They both have many years of experience in the water and wastewater field.